-Barnt Green itself dates back to around 1880, but saw most of its development in the first half of the 20th century.
-The population now numbers just short of 2,000 and is well served by local amenities.
+Barnt Green itself dates back to around 1880 - but saw most of its development in the first half of the 20th century.
+The population is now just short of 2,000 people who are well served by local amenities.

 The centre of the village has a parade of shops, including two butchers, a bakery, an optician and several small boutique-style stores, along with a Tesco Express and a park.

 Barnt Green has a good mix of property stock, with smaller 2-3 bedroom family properties centred in and around the hub of the main village.
 The majority of this was built between the 1940’s and 1970’s, though some newer properties exist close to the railway station.

 Larger, more affluent properties sit on the periphery of the village towards Lickey, Blackwell and Burcot.

 First time buyers tend to find homes in the newer estates in Cofton Hackett and Blackwell.
 There are some 1-2 bedroom flats in Barnt Green itself, but buyers should expect to pay a premium for the location.

 As homebuyers move up the housing ladder, they will often move into the hub of the village where there is a higher density of 3 and 4 bedroom properties.

 Prices in Barnt Green and surrounding areas remained largely stable throughout the recession up until the end of 2013 - but have risen since the start of 2014 and are expected to increase further.

 The inability to build on green belt land is applying pressure and the largest gains are expected in the larger, more affluent properties of the borough where demand outstrips supply.

 Roads in and around Twatling Road, Cherry Hill Road, Fairlight Drive, Mearse Lane, Plymouth Road and Shepley Road on the periphery of the village will continue to be most affluent.